WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - the **data is updated on a given frequency basis**

 - mostly for analytics, I would not use this as an alternative to Athena or S3 select

+- you can **integrate the inventory export with AWS Batch or AWS Batch + AWS Lambda**

+  - this way you do not have to use `ListObjects` API to get the list of all objects to perform operations on them, the S3 Inventory will provide you the list.

 #### Select